niitsuma/delayedsparse/README.md

 ## Delayed Sparse Matrix

 Efficient sparse matrix implementation for various "Principal Component Analysis".
-And demo usages of the efficient implementation for Correspondence Analysis(CA) and principal component analysis (PCA).
+And demo usages of the efficient implementation for

+* Correspondence Analysis(CA)
+* Principal Component Analysis (PCA)
+* Canonical Correlation Analysis (CCA)

 To compare with existing methods, you can execute demo.sh.
 ```sh